-An independent study offers students a way to receive academic credit for completing an in-depth examination of a topic related to their course of study.
+An independent study offers students a way to receive academic credit for completing an indepth examination of a topic related to their course of study.
 To pursue an independent study, students need to arrange for faculty supervision and submit a proposal for approval that includes the scope of work to complete, the academic value of the project, and the method for performance evaluation.
 Typically, three (3) credits are earned per course.
 Students must also complete and sign an Individualized Study Contract specifying the nature and scope of the independent study and the basis for evaluation.
 The Independent Study Contract must be signed by the faculty supervisor and approved by the Department Chair.
-An Independent Study would not count as a required course, instead it would be in addition to the required 63 credits for the program.
+Independent Studies are considered electives and can count toward degree requirements.